DeltaCoderr/KarmaBot/README.md

 ```
 * **Install** all the packages by typing **``npm i ``**

-* **Start** the bot by typing **``node karma.js``**
+* **Start** the bot by typing **``node Sakura.js``**

 ## License ©️
-Karma Bot is licensed under the GPL 3.0 license.
+Sakura Bot is licensed under the GPL 3.0 license.
 See the file `LICENSE` for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.